andoni-zabala/contacts/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3 and [Spring Boot](https://github.com/spring-projects/spring-boot) version 2.6.3.

-# Development Environment - Instructions to download a working copy
+# Local Environment - Instructions to download a working copy

 The following steps are recommended to download a working copy of the project.